jamesfredley/intellij-hotswap/README.md

 ![img_4.png](img_4.png)

-### 5. Edit existing method on a controller or service
+### 5. Edit Existing Methods

+You can modify existing methods in controllers or services while debugging:

-- After editing, there will be a prompt to Apply HotSwap Changes
+- After editing and saving, IntelliJ will prompt you to **Apply HotSwap Changes**
+- Click the prompt to reload the modified classes
-- Refresh browser to see changes
+- Refresh your browser to see the changes reflected immediately

 ![img_5.png](img_5.png)

-### 6. Adding a new Domain, Controller, Service and Views
+### 6. Adding New Components

-Will work as long as added in the right order: Domain, Service, Controller, then Views and all methods are present the first time saved

-### Adding methods not supported
+When adding new domains, controllers, services, and views, create them in the following order:

+1. **Domain** - Define your domain model first
+2. **Service** - Create services that use the domain
+3. **Controller** - Create controllers that use the services
+4. **Views** - Add corresponding GSP views

+**Important:** All methods must be present in each file when first saved.
+Adding methods to existing classes after the initial save requires a server restart.

+**Note:** The `generate-all` command currently creates controllers before services, which may require manual reordering to follow the correct sequence.

+### Limitations

+#### Adding Methods Not Supported

+Adding new methods to existing classes after initial creation requires a full server restart:

 ![img_7.png](img_7.png)

-### Domain changes are not supported, but it's one click to restart the server
+#### Domain Changes Require Restart

+Domain class modifications are not supported by HotSwap and require a server restart:

-Contsraints changes are not applied without a restart
+- **Constraint changes** - Not applied without restart

-Field/Schema changes will display a nice restart dialog
+- **Field/Schema changes** - IntelliJ will display a restart dialog when detected

 ![img_6.png](img_6.png)

+**Tip:** Restarting the server is quick and can be done with a single click from the IntelliJ debug toolbar.